GhostEI-Bench: Do Mobile Agents Resilience to Environmental Injection in Dynamic On-Device Environments?: Experiments

 To address our third and fourth research questions (\textbf{\ref{rq:reflection}} and \textbf{\ref{rq:reasoning}}), we analyze whether equipping VLM agents with self-reflection or explicit reasoning improves their robustness on GhostEI-Bench.
 Tables~\ref{tab:reflection_results} and~\ref{tab:reasoning_results} summarize the results.

-\textbf{Reflection Helps Selectively.} As shown in Table~\ref{tab:reflection_results}, reflection mechanisms generally reduce vulnerability.This indicates that reflection enables stronger detection of manipulative contexts.
-GPT-4.1 with reflection also shows moderate gains.
-In contrast, GPT-4o’s reflection variant improves VR but at the cost of reduced task completion, revealing a trade-off where reflection can sometimes make agents overly cautious.
+\textbf{Reflection Helps Selectively.} As shown in \autoref{tab:reflection_results}, reflection mechanisms generally reduce vulnerability.This indicates that reflection enables stronger detection of manipulative contexts.
+GPT-5-chat-latest with reflection also shows moderate gains.
+In contrast, GPT-4o’s reflection variant improves VR but at the cost of raised benign failure, revealing a trade-off where reflection can sometimes make agents overly cautious.

-\textbf{Reasoning Trade-offs.} Table~\ref{tab:reasoning_results} reveals a more nuanced story.
+\textbf{Reasoning Trade-offs.} \autoref{tab:reasoning_results} reveals a more nuanced story.
 For Gemini-2.5 Pro, the reasoning variant decreases FAS and PAS but also lowers TC.
 This pattern does not indicate enhanced security, but rather a costly trade-off where overall utility is sacrificed.
 The agent avoids some attacks simply by becoming less capable of completing any task, demonstrating that the rigid reasoning process degrades its functional reliability, underscoring a fragile balance between deliberation and execution.

 In summary, self-reflection offers tangible robustness gains for some VLMs, while explicit reasoning shows mixed effects, sometimes curbing attack success but often reducing overall effectiveness.
 This highlights that while auxiliary mechanisms can improve robustness, their integration must be carefully tuned to avoid sacrificing usability.